 Current German Society

-This country has seen tremendous changes over the decades – from division during the Cold War to reunification following the fall of the Berlin Wall – and today, it is still working to ethically grow its economy and improve society here in the 21st century.
+Looking back on the last 100 years of history in Germany can be both fascinating and harrowing.
+This country has seen tremendous changes over the decades – from division during the Cold War to reunification following the fall of the Berlin Wall – and today, it is still working to grow its economy and improve society here in the 21st century.

 Germany is also a very progressive country in many ways.
-It was one of the first countries to adopt compulsory education, and it has been a leader in renewable energy technologies.
+It was one of the first countries to adopt compulsory education and has been a leader in renewable energy technologies.
 In addition, Germans are known for their strong sense of social responsibility, and there is a deep culture of volunteerism.

 German society is a fascinating mix of tradition and progressivism, conservatism and liberalism.
 It is a place where you can find both old-world charm and cutting-edge innovation.